-This category includes the Sir Robert Baden Powell and the Flying Dutchman
+This category includes the Flying Dutchman and the Atlantis.

 Comfort Ships ***

-The comfort ships are also vessels that have been converted for Island Hopping and offer a higher standard of comfort in regard to cabins and facilities.
-The cabins measure 7-8 sqm and are furnished with beds at ground level - either two single beds or a double bed - frequently with a cupboard or extra storage space for luggage as well as all-in-one shower/WC.
+Comfort ships are also vessels that have been converted for Islandhopping and offer a higher standard of comfort in regard to cabins and facilities.
+The cabins measure 7 - 8 sqm and are furnished with beds at ground level - either two single beds or a double bed - frequently with a cupboard or extra storage space for luggage as well as all-in-one shower/WC.
 Some of these cabins have an additional bunk for a third person.
 On the large sundeck, comfortable mats for relaxation and sunbathing are available.
-The crews, most of which have been working together for many years, will do everything on their charming boats to impress you with warm hospitality.

-This category includes the Kapetan Jure, Linda, Tarin, Panagiota as well as the Turkish gullets.
+This category includes the Kapetan Jure, Linda, Tarin, Leonardo and the Panagiota.

 Premium Ships ****

-As the name implies, the premium ships offer upper level amenities.
-Since all these yachts have been built for cruises after 2000-2009, they have very spacious guest cabins (9-12 sqm) as well as a private bathroom with a shower cabin/WC.
+As the name implies, premium ships offer upper level amenities.
+Since all these yachts have been built for cruises after 2000 - 2009, they have very spacious guest cabins (9 - 12 sqm) as well as a private bathroom with a shower cabin and WC.
 All cabins are furnished with ground level beds, frequently with an extra bunk for a third person.
 Some cabins can be supplied with an extra bed to accommodate a fourth person.
 Comfortable mats and lounge chairs on two decks make relaxing easy.
-The dining saloons are generously furbished and a perfect space for enjoying the good food.
+The dining salons are generously furbished creating a perfect space to enjoy the great food.

-This category includes the Romantica, San Snova as well as the Bahrijelis.
+This category includes the Romantica, San Snova as well as our Turkish boats Osman Kurt, Halis Temel, BB2 and the Vietnamese Junks.

 Deluxe Ships *****

-The latest category at Island Hopping includes ships of the deluxe class.
-The name says it all, because a very generously designed saloon with high-class furnishings is the perfect ambience for the up-market cuisine served here.
+Deluxe class - the name says it all; a very generously designed saloon with high-class furnishings sets the perfect ambience for the upmarket cuisine served here.
 Spacious sundecks, a bathing platform at the stern, a whirlpool and even exercise equipment may be included in this category.
-The guest cabins are elegantly and generously designed (10-15 sqm) and, of course, equipped with a spacious bathroom with a shower cabin/WC.
-Some ships even have an enclosed storage space for the bicycles, so that a large number of bikes and E-bikes (Pedelecs) can be taken along.
-Despite this sophistication, the members of the crew are warm and friendly hosts always concerned about the wellbeing of their guests.
+The guest cabins are elegantly and generously designed (10 - 15 sqm) and, of course, equipped with a spacious bathroom with a shower cabin and WC.
+These ships even have an enclosed storage space for the bicycles, so that a large number of bikes and E-bikes (Pedelecs) can be taken along.

 This category includes the Harmonia, the Andela Lora and the Princeza Diana.